zeropointnine/tts-audiobook-tool/README.md

 To change these settings, hand-edit the Python file **`model_config.py`**, and refer to the  example configs therein.

-Refer to the [OuteTTS inferface usage page](https://github.com/edwko/OuteTTS/blob/main/docs/interface_usage.md) for more.
+Refer to the [OuteTTS interface usage page](https://github.com/edwko/OuteTTS/blob/main/docs/interface_usage.md) for more.

 That being said, here are some setup notes, based on my own tests up to this point...

 ### Nvidia (CUDA) cards:

-Install Pytorch with CUDA in the normal fashion: Uninstall the vanilla version (`pytorch uninstall torch torchvision torchaudio`) and then [install](https://pytorch.org/get-started/locally/) the CUDA-enabled version based on your system configuration.
+Install Pytorch with CUDA in the normal fashion: Uninstall the vanilla version (`pytorch uninstall torch torchvision torchaudio`) and then [install](https://pytorch.org/get-started/locally/) the CUDA-enabled version.

-Prefer the ExLllama2 backend if at all possible: (`backend=outetts.Backend.EXL2`).
+Prefer the **ExLllama2** backend if at all possible: (`backend=outetts.Backend.EXL2`).
 See the example config in `model_config.py`.

-Requires manually installing the exllama2 library: `pip install exllamav2`, and also requires installing [flash attention](https://github.com/Dao-AILab/flash-attention?tab=readme-ov-file#installation-and-features).
+This requires manually installing the exllama2 library: `pip install exllamav2`, and also requires installing [flash attention](https://github.com/Dao-AILab/flash-attention?tab=readme-ov-file#installation-and-features).

-Alternatively, `Backend.HF`, will also be hardware accelerated, just slower.
+Alternatively, `Backend.HF` is also hardware accelerated but a good deal slower than ExLlama2.

 I couldn't get acceleration going using `Backend.LLAMACPP` but that may just be me.